 Jess Sanderson-Barry is a nêhiyaw-iskwêw and mother from Chakastaypasin Band, Treaty Six Territory.
 Jess started beading in high school and learned different beading techniques from knowledge keepers and other Artists throughout the years.
 Jess say's "beading is a connection to her late grandmothers".

 JShine Designs is 100% Indigenous owned and focuses on handmade jewelry and accessories.
 Jessica loves to use elements from the land such as hides, traditional home tanned hides & porcupine quills.

 Jess is recently graduated with her second degree Bachelor of Arts, majoring in Native Studies and minoring in Women’s and Gender Studies at the University of Alberta.
 Also, she obtained a Certificate in Aboriginal Governance and Partnerships.
-Education was always important to Jessica and her education journey started through NAIT in 2007, in which she obtained both an Accounting Diploma and graduated with a Bachelor Business Administration Degree (2013).
+Education was always important to Jess and her education journey started through NAIT in 2007, in which she obtained both an Accounting Diploma and graduated with a Bachelor Business Administration Degree (2013).

 Press release is out!
 My beaded piece was selected to be the program identifier/logo for “Indigenous-Artist-in-Residence” program for the Edmonton Indigenous Relations Office & Edmonton Arts Council.
 This piece I named “Relations with all Beings”.
 For more information about this program click here -> Indigenous Artist-in-Residence Program